Dr. Susan Hasseler, Senior Vice President for Academic Affairs

-Dr. Susan Hasseler began her tenure as VP of Academic Affairs and Dean of the College in June of 2012.
+Dr. Susan Hasseler began her tenure as Senior VP of Academic Affairs in June of 2012.

 She most recently served as the Dean of Business, Education and Social Sciences and Community Engagement at Messiah College in Grantham, PA, where she provided leadership to multiple graduate and undergraduate departments, the Ernest L. Boyer Center, the Agape Center for Service and Learning, the Harrisburg Urban Institute, and the International Business Institute and the Early Learning Center.
 Prior to Messiah College, Dr. Hasseler served as Associate Dean for Teacher Education at Calvin College in Grand Rapids, Mich., from 2000-2008 as well as serving as a professor in the Education Department there from 1994-2008.